martynwheeler/u-lora/README.md

 Example usage (server mode):

-Create a file main.py and copy it across together with the library ulora.py to your microcontroller
+Create a file main.py with the following contents and copy it across together with the library ulora.py to your microcontroller

 ```
 from time import sleep